iCliniq Logo

 Thank you for your reply.

-Is it also normal to see these tiny specks sometimes on dark surface?
-I understand something visible on light color will surely be present in other surfaces too, but would be less prominent.
-And there is a term closed-eye visualization, which also makes me feel such things will be normal in darkness.
+Is it also normal to see these tiny specks on dark surfaces sometimes?
+I understand something visible in a light color will surely be present on other surfaces too, but it will be less prominent.
+And there is a term, closed-eye visualization, which also makes me feel that such things will be normal in darkness.

 Hi,